lixonic/lixonic/_posts/2020-08-27-tips-for-busting-christian-fundamentalists.md

 ## Appetizer

 <strong>1.
-If bible is the true word of God as is infallible why can't you belive that the earth is flat? </strong>
+If bible is the true word of God and is infallible why can't you belive that the earth is flat? </strong>

 <blockquote>God of bible created heaven & earth first and then the sun and other celestial objects later.
 This supports geocentric version of universe where the earth is believed to be flat.
 </blockquote>